 Pedestrian killed in hit and run road accident in Co Donegal

-Man was struck by car which failed to stop at the scene of the accident
+Man struck by car which failed to stop at scene of incident at Windyhall road

 A pedestrian has been killed in a suspected hit and run incident in Co Donegal.
 The body of the man was discovered by a road user along the road way at Windyhall, Letterkenny at 4am on Monday morning.
 File photograph: Bryan O’Brien/The Irish Times

-A pedestrian has been killed in a suspected hit and run incident in Co Donegal.
+A male pedestrian has been killed in a suspected hit and run incident in Co Donegal.

-The body of the man was discovered by a road user along the road way at Windyhall, Letterkenny at 4am on Monday morning.
+The body of the man was discovered at Windyhall, Letterkenny at 4am on Monday morning.

 Gardaí and emergency services attended the scene and the man was transferred to Letterkenny University Hospital where he was later pronounced dead.

-Following an examination of the area, it was identified that the male, who has not yet been identified, was struck by a vehicle which failed to remain at the scene.

-Forensic collision investigators are currently at the scene which has been preserved for a full technical examination.
-The road is currently closed with local diversions in place.
+The Windyhall road is closed while forensic collision investigators carry out a full technical examination.

-Gardaí at Letterkenny are appealing for anyone with information in relation to this incident to come forward.
+Gardaí at Letterkenny are appealing for anyone with information to come forward.

 Gardaí are also appealing for any road users who may have camera footage (including dash-cam) who were travelling in the Windyhall area from 1am to 4am to make this footage available to Gardaí.